campbellgoe/r3act/README.md

 ## License

-It uses code from [https://github.com/PierfrancescoSoffritti/pierfrancescosoffritti.com](PierfrancescoSoffritti) and so the code used to attach threejs to react inside src/threejs and render something is under the MIT license.
+It uses code from [Pierfrancesco Soffritti](https://github.com/PierfrancescoSoffritti/pierfrancescosoffritti.com) and so the code used to attach threejs to react inside src/threejs and render something is under the MIT license.
 See that folder's LICENSE file for more.
 Custom code built on top of this may be put under a different license, despite being in the same files.
 However, for now it seems all code in this repository is under the MIT license.